DevExpress-Examples/blazor-ai-chat-confirm-tool-calls/README.md

 ### Fluent API Extension

-Fluent API allows you to confirm tool calls in a single line of configuration when building the chat client:
+Fluent API allows you to activate tool call confirmation with a single method call in your chat client configuration:

 ```csharp
 public static class CustomFunctionInvokingChatClientExtensions {